RanitManik/bash-pro/README.md

 1. `script1`: This bash script simplifies the process of adding, committing, and pushing changes to a remote Git repository, streamlining the workflow for users and ensuring proper version control.

+1. `script2`: This bash script automates the process of fetching and pulling changes from a remote Git repository whenever you open Git Bash.
+It helps you keep your local repository up-to-date effortlessly.

 Feel free to explore each script's functionality and adapt them to suit your specific needs.